team-rocket-we-are-blasting-of-again/exam-customer-service/README.md

   - gRPC
   - Transactional
   - where does address id come from?
+  - relationships
-  - Kafka Consumer (kafka listener på orders)
+  - Kafka Consumer (kafka listener on orders)
   - Kafka produce (NEW_CUSTOMER)
-  - Global exception handler
   - DTO instead of entity
   - gateway-routes.json
+  - add monitoring of service